Trilinos

 Trilinos is a collection of open-source software libraries, called packages, intended to be used as building blocks for the development of scientific applications.
 The word "Trilinos" is Greek and conveys the idea of "a string of pearls", suggesting a number of software packages linked together by a common infrastructure.
-Trilinos was developed at Sandia National Laboratories from a core group of existing algorithms and utilizes the functionality of software interfaces such as the BLAS, LAPACK, and MPI (the message-passing interface for distributed-memory parallel programming).
+Trilinos was developed at Sandia National Laboratories from a core group of existing algorithms and utilizes the functionality of software interfaces such as BLAS, LAPACK, and MPI.

 In 2004, Trilinos received an R&D100 Award.

 Several supercomputing facilities provide an installed version of Trilinos for their users.
 These include the National Energy Research Scientific Computing Center (NERSC), Blue Waters at the National Center for Supercomputing Applications, and the Titan supercomputer at Oak Ridge National Laboratory.
-Cray supercomputers come with Trilinos installed as part of the Cray Scientific and Math Libraries.